 Instructions

-- In a large Pyrex measuring cup, combine all of the ingredients except ice, starting with the sala-flavored syrup, followed by the sweetened condensed milk, hot water, and evaporated milk.
+- Combine Ingredients: In a large Pyrex measuring cup, combine the ingredients in this order: 1) sala-flavored syrup, 2) sweetened condensed milk, 3) hot water, and 4) evaporated milk.

-- Use a milk frother to mix until smooth.
+- Mix Together: Use a milk frother to mix until smooth.
 If you prefer a bit of froth on top, continue mixing until a foamy cap is formed.
+If you don't have a milk frother, a spoon will certainly work to mix the ingredients together without the foam.

-- Fill two glasses to the brim with crushed ice and pour the sweet drink over.
+- Pour Over Ice: Fill two glasses to the brim with crushed ice and pour the sweet drink over.
 Enjoy!

 Notes